 - In this testing, the whole team evaluates whether it meets user requirements.

 Software Testing Hierarchy

-System testing: this is the first time where we are testing the whole application from end to end of a fully integrated software product before its launch to deliver to the client.
+System testing: this is the first time we are testing the whole application from end to end of a fully integrated software product before its launch to deliver to the client.

 - The integration of all modules should be completed.